Skip to main content

 OpenAI — Image (Base64)

-Encode a local image file as a base64 data URI:
+Encode a local image file as a base64 data URI.
+MLflow automatically extracts the base64 data into an attachment:

 python